-George Washington Carver dances Prince Siegfried in the First American Production of Giselle (Boston MA)
+George Washington Carver dances Albrecht in the First American Production of Giselle (Boston MA)

-George Washington Smith, said to have been a mulatto, danced the prince in the first American production of ”Giselle,” in 1846 with Mary Ann Lee.
+George Washington Smith, said to have been a mulatto, danced the role of Albrecht in the first American production of ”Giselle,” in 1846 with Mary Ann Lee.
 In 1840 Smith had been hand picked by Viennese Ballerina Fanny Essler to be her partner.
 He quickly rose in acclaim and helped popularize ballet in Philadelphia.

 Other Happenings in 1846

 Jan 5 The United States House of Representatives votes to stop sharing the Oregon Territory with the United Kingdom

 Feb 23, The Liberty Bell in Philadelphia tolled for the last time, to mark George Washington’s birthday.
 A hairline fracture had developed since 1817 and a failed attempt to repair it resulted in the crack.

 Apr 15, The Donner family set out for California from Springfield, Ill.